-What does the GED stand for?
+What does GED ® stand for?

+The GED® exam is internationally recognised as a high school leavers diploma!
 This is good news for many who did not get their Matric and allows them to seek employment or education both locally AND internationally!

 How to Get Your GED?

-Book exams at a Pearson Vue testing centre near you once you have studied with the GED Academy and we have confirmed you are ready to write!
+Book exams at a Pearson Vue testing centre near you once you have studied with the GED Academy™ and the program has confirmed you are ready to write!

 Pass each subject and receive your GED Diploma!